Satyam7371/DevOpsInt/Week4/Assignment4/Task4.md

 Copy
 Edit
 docker run -d -p 8080:80 nginx-custom

-Method 2: Commit from a Running Container
+### Method 2: Commit from a Running Container

-This method is used when changes are made interactively in a container and need to be saved.
+This method allows creating an image from a running container by committing its current state.

 ✅ Step-by-Step:
 Run a base container: